soren-alexandersen/VinylStore/privacypolicy.md

 **2. Information we process**
 **2.1 Collection data you enter**

-Vinyl Collection lets you store information about your vinyl records, such as:
+Vinyl Sessions lets you store information about your vinyl records, such as:

 Album title, artist, genre, year/decade